KamleshGanar/AT.NetCore.Encipher.Bluefish/README.md

 e8vgCpPl0KR7Z65t2fUJOtzIqsoJOGi_RHvHxd1OFjo= <br/>
 o_QP7BplJrgefTBjXxzp322yFXVLFXs18kpXmL2--JUw= <br/>

+You can observe that the three output of same plain text is different hence we cannot use this encrypted string for comparision or matching.

-- Decrypte the above values -
+Decrypte the above values
 ```
 Console.WriteLine("encryptStr001: " + bluefish.Decrypt(encryptStr001));
 Console.WriteLine("encryptStr002: " + bluefish.Decrypt(encryptStr002));